GammaCascade/GCascade/README.md

 # $\gamma$-Cascade
 This is a gamma-ray propagation package for Wolfram Mathematica created by Carlos Blanco and Antonio Capanema. $\gamma$-Cascade uses a semi-analytic  approach to model gamma-ray propagation through cosmological distances accounting for attenuation, the formation of electromagnetic cascades,and cosmological redshifting.
+Our latest paper that explains the inner workings of this package is also the most up to date documentation: https://arxiv.org/abs/2408.03995.

 Due to LFS file size restrictions, functional libraries must be downloaded from the [Zenodo repo](https://zenodo.org/doi/10.5281/zenodo.13154969).

 Auxiliary libraries can also be found in the Zenodo repo.
 Auxiliary libraries are not required to run $\gamma$-Cascade, and are provided for references.
-See the documentation for details.
+See the [documentation](https://arxiv.org/abs/2408.03995) for details.

 # Installation